This is my Biz. This is what I do. I hope I can help you.

-I am Chris Jones and my main activity is controlling and developing the website CrazyDavePromo.com in a way that allows Google to recognise that the visitors love it.
+I am Chris Jones and my main activity is controlling and developing the promotional USB sticks and promotional products website CrazyDavePromo.com in a way that allows Google to recognise that visitors love it.

-I have a few clients where I give occasional advice on the search engine performance of their website and I manage Google Adwords accounts for one of two businesses.
+I have a few clients where I give occasional advice on the search engine performance of their website and I manage Google Adwords accounts for one or two businesses.